jschloemer/astri-the-chatbot/README.md

 ## OpenAI Instructions

 The user must have an openAI account to use the openAI features.
-Specifically, the API key needs to be generated from the website and stored for local use in an environment variable called OPENAI_API_KEY
+Specifically, the API key needs to be generated from the website and stored in the actionConfig.yml file

 ## Running the server